Petersaad5/optimod-lyon/README.md

    - Pickup location
    - Destination
    - Pickup and delivery duration
-3. **Manual Request Addition:** Users can manually add new delivery requests.
+3. **Manual Request Addition:** Users can manually add new delivery requests by selecting the locations directly on the map.
-4. **Optimal Path Calculation:** The app computes the best routes for each courier to handle their deliveries efficiently.
+4. **Optimal Path Calculation:** The app computes the best routes for each courier to handle their deliveries efficiently, depending on the number of available couriers.
-5. **Data Parsing:** Delivery requests and map data are loaded from an XML file every time the app starts.
+5. **Data Parsing:** Delivery requests and map data are loaded from an XML file every time the app starts, and then saved in the Data Class.

 ---